GauravDeep25/TicketSphere/MANUAL_DEPLOYMENT_GUIDE.md

 ### 🔧 Step 1: Prepare Repository
 ✅ Your repository is already configured with:
 - `requirements.txt` for Render compatibility
 - Build scripts for both server and client
 - Proper package.json configurations
+- Optimized Vite build with esbuild minifier
+- Firebase v10+ with proper module handling
 - No render.yaml (to avoid blueprint conflicts)

 ### 🖥️ Step 2: Deploy Backend API Service